 Just buy some more damn plates & silverware.

 The coordinated calamity eventually petered out & once again I was Midas.
 Standing proudly in my treasure room, admiring clean china & cutlery stacked to the ceiling.
 Nodding in time to the second “Yesterday Once More” of the evening.

 Al, the grizzled old cook, poked his head into my steamy room & introduced me to employee theft.
 “Hey Mike, if I made a mistake on a Big Sir, how would you like it cooked?”

 Low man on the restaurant food chain, and recipient of the treat, I saw Al as kind & generous.

 Now I know better.
 Integrity is a slippery slope.

-Then my dish dog replacement arrived & I realize my song only played twice tonight.
+A few hours later my dish dog replacement arrives & I realize my song only played twice tonight.

 The most delightful paperwork you ever perform is punching that time clock on the way out the door.